tazwaryayyyy/ProxyME/README.md

 Auto-responds to topics within your authorized scope based on FGA role, category toggles, and natural language rules.

-Fires a CIBA step-up request for anything outside scope.
-The RAR payload shows the full proposed response in the Guardian notification so you know exactly what you are approving.
+Fires a CIBA step-up request for anything outside scope — the push notification shows the topic and a preview of the proposed response.

 Logs every decision to a shareable audit trail with conversation analytics (insights, risks, opportunities, decisions extracted from each transcript chunk).